 A mutual agreement is a legal agreement between two parties or more.
 It is a document that states the binding terms and conditions between individuals, business establishments, countries or states, and others.
 Mutual agreements can cover any legal topic or contingency such as child support, divorce, business partnerships or termination, and more.

-In addition to the template products, we also provide you steps and suggestions on how to make an effective yet simple agreement.
+In addition to pre-made template products, we also provide steps and suggestions on how to make an effective yet simple agreement.
 Read the items presented below and learn as you go.

 1. Conduct a Formal Meeting

 A meeting with all the parties involved will formalize the future partnership or understanding.
 Furthermore, the conference will also be the avenue wherein the possible agreement terms and conditions are discussed, opined, or revised.
 During the meeting, always secure a meeting minutes document to record and note all the discussions, action plans, and negotiations.